The Damned (1969 film)

-The Damned (Götterdämmerung) (La caduta degli dei) (Note: The Italian title La caduta degli dei is the conventional translation of the term Götterdämmerung (with its Wagnerian association), but for the German version, the title Die Verdammten ("The Damned") was chosen.
-All versions, however, use Götterdämmerung as a subtitle.) is a 1969 historical drama film directed and co-written by Luchino Visconti, and starring Dirk Bogarde, Ingrid Thulin, Helmut Berger, Helmut Griem, Umberto Orsini, Charlotte Rampling, Florinda Bolkan, Reinhard Kolldehoff and Albrecht Schönhals in his final film.
-Set in 1930s Germany, the film centers on the Essenbecks, a wealthy industrialist family who have begun doing business with the Nazi Party, and whose amoral and unstable heir, Martin (played by Berger in his breakthrough role), is embroiled in his family's machinations.
-It is loosely based on the German Krupp family of steel industrialists from Essen.
+The Damned (Götterdämmerung) (La caduta degli dei; Die Verdammten) (Note: The Italian title La caduta degli dei is the conventional translation of the term Götterdämmerung (with its Wagnerian association), but for the German version, the title Die Verdammten ("The Damned") was chosen.
+All versions, however, use Götterdämmerung as a subtitle.) is a 1969 historical drama film directed by Luchino Visconti, from a screenplay he co-wrote with Nicola Badalucco and Enrico Medioli.
+It stars Dirk Bogarde, Ingrid Thulin, Helmut Berger, Helmut Griem, Umberto Orsini, Charlotte Rampling, Florinda Bolkan, Reinhard Kolldehoff and Albrecht Schönhals in his final film.

+Set in 1930s Germany, the film centers on the Essenbecks, a wealthy industrialist family who have begun doing business with the Nazi Party, and whose amoral and unstable heir is embroiled in his family's machinations.
+The film's story and characters are loosely based on the German Krupp family of steel industrialists from Essen, who became prominent supporters of the Nazi regime beginning in 1931.
+The Damned is the first part of Visconti's thematic "German Trilogy", followed by Death in Venice (1971).

 Principal photography of The Damned took place in locations throughout Italy, West Germany, and Austria.
 The film opened to widespread critical acclaim, but also faced controversy from ratings boards for its sexual content.
 In the United States, the film was given an X rating by the MPAA, which was lowered to a more marketable R after 12 minutes of offending footage were cut.

 Visconti won the Nastro d'Argento for Best Director, and was nominated for a Best Original Screenplay Oscar with co-writers Nicola Badalucco and Enrico Medioli.
 Helmut Berger received a Golden Globe nomination for Most Promising Newcomer.
 The film won the Golden Peacock (Best Film) at the 4th International Film Festival of India.